 - Cosmetic contact lenses are a form of soft contact lenses that allows you to change eye color.
 Occasionally, you can find cosmetic contact lenses for sale illegally without a prescription.
 Without the important step in fitting your eye with an appropriate cosmetic contact lens, you may compromise your eye health significantly and may even cause damage that limits your vision indefinitely.

-- Speciality contact lenses are designed to resolve vision problems in eyes that are prohibited from wearing the more common soft or rigid contact lenses.
+- Specialty contact lenses are designed to resolve vision problems in eyes that are prohibited from wearing the more common soft or rigid contact lenses.
 This field is where the most contact lens innovation occurs and the benefits of these specialty contact lenses are best described on a case by case basis with your doctor.

 In addition to the selection of lens material, there is also the option to select an appropriate contact lenses disposal schedule.
-Depending on brand, the FDA has approved contact lens modalities for disposal at different frequencies: daily, weekly, monthly, or more.
+Depending on the brand, the FDA has approved contact lens modalities for disposal at different frequencies: daily, weekly, monthly, or more.

 For various reasons, a daily disposable lens is ideal for eye health and your doctor will likely suggest this option as a first choice.
 Suitable biweekly or monthly options do exist, however, and your doctor can evaluate your eye shape and visual needs to help you select the healthiest contact lens option that will also suit your wallet!